Amoonguses1/go_readability_check_gemini/.gemini/styleguide.md

 Review based on the below bullet items.
 When some PRs violate those checklists, please indicate the contents of the violation checklist and the corrective actions for the areas in violation.
+If you determine that the submitted PR meets the following checklist, please comment with “Great” and specify the relevant scope, along with the checklist items it satisfies.

 ## Code Formatting